Cooking food on a grill in the great outdoors is one of life’s simple pleasures.

 - The need to carry bulky charcoal around – There’s a good chance that the bag of lump charcoal you’re carrying around to fuel the Jumbo Joe will weigh the same, if not more than the grill itself.

-3. Best pellet grill for camping – Green Mountain Grills Davy Crockett
+3. Best pellet grill for camping – Green Mountain Grills Trek

-If you are looking to upgrade your camping or tailgating set up, then the Davy Crockett pellet grill by Green Mountain Grills might be right up your alley.
+If you are looking to upgrade your camping or tailgating setup, then the Trek (formerly known as the Davy Crockett) pellet grill by Green Mountain Grills might be right up your alley.

-Green Mountain Grills produce some excellent pellet grills that stand up to more established competition like Traeger, and the Davy Crockett is no different.
+Green Mountain Grills produce some excellent pellet grills that stand up to more established competition like Traeger, and the Trek is no different.

-It’s not cheap, but the Davy Crockett does come with all the bells and whistles.
-The legs fold down to become handles for more comfortable carrying, the grill comes with an all-weather cover as standard, a meat probe, and even a peaked lid, so you can fit that all-important rack of ribs in.
+The grill comes with an all-weather cover as standard, a meat probe, and even a peaked lid, so you can fit larger cuts of meat for low and slow cooking.

 It also comes with a comprehensive 3-year warranty.

-On the tech side, the Davy Crockett comes with a thermal sensor that continuously monitors the grill’s temperature and transmits it to an app on your phone through your local home WiFi network, or, if you’re out in the woods, through a direct GMG Server Mode.
+On the tech side, you get a thermal sensor that continuously monitors the grill’s temperature and transmits it to an app on your phone through your local home WiFi network, or, if you’re out in the woods, through a direct GMG Server Mode.

 All these flash features are powered by either 120AC or a connection to a 12V car plug-in or battery pack.